 A Taste Of Rutherglen:

 One of Australia's oldest, and unique wine regions, Rutherglen is famous for its incomparable fortified wines.
 After a brief flurry of gold-mining activity in the 1850s, winemakers quickly realised Rutherglen's hot, dryish climate is perfect for producing the fortified dessert wines, that were so popular in Victorian England.
 Their Muscats and Topaques (Tokays) are rightly world-famous.
 A visit to this historic region, provides a perfect contrast to the modern, and adventurous wine-making taking place in the Alpine Valleys.
 Think All Saints, Campbells, Morris, Stanton & Killeen, Jones and Pfeiffer, and you get an idea of the iconic wineries, you can visit.

 Each year we offer tours to some of the world's most significant wine regions.
 As with all our tours we endeavour to visit places that are not necessarily mainstream and cater for small groups (a maximum of 16 persons).
 The emphasis is on wine and its association with food as well as giving you a taste of each region's history and culture.
 Obviously with Covid, these tours have been put on hold, but, hopefully, we can re-commence when things around the world, get back to 'normal'.

-Please contact us for your personalised overseas wine tour, as above we require a min number for tours to go ahead, we also work closely with Kay and Alex at Bright Travel & Cruise (03 5755 1121).
-Alex can also arrange and book appropriate air fares for you.
+Please contact us for your personalised overseas wine tour, as above we require a minimum number for tours to go ahead.

 We offer wine education and wine appreciation classes for small groups (8 to 16 persons).
 Ideal for corporates or groups of like-minded friends who want to brush-up on their wine appreciation skills.
 Because classes involve tasting wines to support course content, participants must be at least 18 years of age.